Book Talk – Spirals: The Ukraine War and the Toppling of the World

 Pierre Lellouche

-Dr. Pierre Lellouche served as Secretary of State for European Affairs and then for Foreign Trade in the French Foreign Ministry from 2009-2012, and as a parliamentary deputy for the fourth and first constituencies of Paris from 1997 to 2009 and 2012 to 2017.
-He is the author of numerous distinguished books on international affairs, including L’Allié Indocile: La France et L’Otan de la Guerre Froide ά l”Afghanistan.
+Dr Pierre Lellouche served as Secretary of State for European Affairs and then for Foreign Trade in the French Foreign Ministry from 2009-2012, and served five terms as as a parliamentary deputy from 1997 to 2009 and 2012 to 2017.
+He was French Special Representative to Afghanistan and Pakistan, and represented France in the the negotiations to establish the iITER experimental thermonuclear fusion reactor in Cadarache.
+Dr Lellouche is the author of numerous distinguished books on international affairs, including Le Nouveau Monde: de l’ordre de Yalta au chaos des Nations (Grasset, 1992).
 His latest book, Engrenages: La Guerre d’Ukraine et le Basculement du Monde (“Spirals: The Ukraine War and the Toppling of the World”) was published in November of 2024.

 Anatol Lieven